dmlc/dgl/examples/pytorch/infograph/README.md

 | The authors' code | 0.2411 | 0.5192 | 0.1560 |
 |        DGL        | 0.2355 | 0.5483 | 0.1581 |

+* The source of QM9 Dataset has changed so there's a gap between the MAE reported in the paper and that we reprodcued.
+* See this [issue](https://github.com/fanyun-sun/InfoGraph/issues/8) for authors' response.